scikit-star/scikit-star-sa-jokes-app/README.md

-Jokes App to learning GitHub
+Jokes App to learn GitHub